wix-incubator/wix-code-docs/wix-bookings-v2/wix-bookings-v2/AvailabilityCalendar/guides/Supported Filters and Sorting.md

 ## Sorting

-Currently, only sorting by `startDate` is supported.
+Currently, only sorting by `slot.startDate` is supported.

 Specify the `sort` object in the following format: